It is important to be fully informed about real estate commission and fees before you sign up with a real estate agent to sell your house.

-Another matter to consider when anguishing over commission is the amount of legal documentation involved in a property sale along with the agent's ability to interpret the content or their honesty about explaining information contained in documents.
+Another matter to consider when anguishing over commission is the amount of legal documentation involved in a property sale along with the real estate agent's ability to interpret the content or their honesty about explaining information contained in documents.

 Attention to the detail is paramount.
 Once you've signed, it's legally binding.